ProfessorRich/DnD-Combat/README.md

-# Rich's DnD 5th Edition Combat Simulator v1
+# Rich's DnD 5th Edition Combat Simulator v1 (depreciated)

+OUT OF DATE!
+See https://github.com/ProfessorRich/dnd-combat-simulator

 This project is a Python script to automatically calculate Dungeons and Dragons (DnD) 5th edition combat.
 It simulates combat between creatures by automatically rolling dice, calculating damage, and determining the winner.